vercel/next.js/examples/with-firebase-authentication/README.md

 ```

 After `now` successfully deploys, a URL will for your site will be displayed.
 Copy that URL and navigate to your Firebase project's Authentication tab.
 Scroll down in the page to "Authorized domains" and add that URL to the list.

-## The idea behind the example

-The goal is to authenticate users with firebase and store their auth token in sessions.
-A logged in user will see their messages on page load and then be able to post new messages.